cisco/cisco-network-puppet-module/README-creating-types-providers.md

   ###################

   # Parse the title to populate the attributes in these patterns.
-  # These attributes may be overwritten later.
+  # These attributes might be overwritten later.
   def self.title_patterns
     identity = lambda { |x| x }
     patterns = []